Faresalghazy/PiCa/README.md

 ----------

-# Configuring the software
+# Configuring the pi software
 First, clone or download this repository as a .zip.
 Second, unpack it and note the location of the repository, we will assume it is on your home folder.
+In which case, open up a terminal and type the following

+    ls PiCa
+    python3

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1MDM2NzE4NzVdfQ==
+eyJoaXN0b3J5IjpbODE2NjgzNzIwXX0=
 -->